 Current law also includes as a qualifying medical condition any other disease or condition added by the Medical Board.
-Individuals may petition the Board to approve a condition or disease as a qualifying medical condition.4 In July, 2020, the Board added cachexia,
+Individuals may petition the Board to approve a condition or disease as a qualifying medical condition.4 The Board establishes yearly submission periods for accepting petitions.
+Since the program's inception, the Board has added cachexia,